 - Proper Water Conditions: The water conditions in the tank must be suitable for the plants to thrive.
 This includes pH level, water hardness, and temperature.
 Again, the specific needs will vary depending on the plant species, so it’s crucial to research and ensure that each plant’s water conditions are within the acceptable range.

 - Nutrients: Plants require various nutrients to grow, including macronutrients like nitrogen, phosphorus, and potassium, as well as micronutrients like iron, calcium, and magnesium.
 These nutrients can come from fish waste, plant fertilizers, or substrate supplements.

 - Suitable substrate: The substrate is the material that lines the bottom of the tank and provides a base for the plants to root into.
 It is important to choose a substrate that is suitable for your specific plants, as some plants require a specific type of substrate, such as sand, gravel, or clay.

 - Carbon dioxide: Like land plants, aquatic plants need carbon dioxide to photosynthesize and grow.
 Betta fish and other marine animals produce some carbon dioxide naturally, but it’s often not enough to support the growth of plants.
 It’s important to ensure enough carbon dioxide in the water for the plants to thrive.

 Related: Do Betta Fish Like Live Plants

-So, are betta fish plants good for your fish?
+So are live plants good for betta fish?